-424 In a case of marked lameness, the Judge at C informs the Elimination Athlete that they are eliminated.
+424 In a case of marked lameness, the Judge at C informs the Athlete that they are eliminated.
 There is no appeal against this decision.
-424 Any resistance which prevents the continuation of the test Elimination longer than twenty (20) seconds is punished by Elimination.
+Elimination 424 Any resistance which prevents the continuation of the test longer than twenty (20) seconds is punished by Elimination.
 However, resistance that may endanger Athlete, Horse, Officials or the public will result in elimination for safety reasons earlier than within twenty (20) seconds.
 This also applies to any resistance before entering the Dressage arena.
-424 In the case of a fall of a Horse and/or an Athlete, the Athlete Elimination 121 will be eliminated.
-Emmacion 424 A Horse leaving the arena completely, with all four (4) feet, Elimination 424 during a Dressage Competition between beginning and end Lillilliation 42.4 of the test will be eliminated.
-Diania di sa 424 Any outside help by voice, signs, etc. (earphone and/or Elimination electronic communication devices included) is considered as illegal or unauthorized assistance.
+Elimination 424 In the case of a fall of a Horse and/or an Athlete, the Athlete will be eliminated.
+Elimination 424 A Horse leaving the arena completely, with all four (4) feet, during a Dressage Competition between beginning and end of the test will be eliminated.
+Elimination 424 Any outside help by voice, signs, etc. (earphone and/or electronic communication devices included) is considered as illegal or unauthorized assistance.
 Illegal or unauthorised assistance will result in elimination of that combination.
-424 If the Judge at C suspects fresh blood anywhere on the Horse Elimination during the test, they will stop the Horse to check for blood.
+Elimination 424 If the Judge at C suspects fresh blood anywhere on the Horse during the test, they will stop the Horse to check for blood.
 If the Horse shows fresh blood, it will be eliminated.
 The elimination is final.
 If the Judge through examination clarifies that the Horse has no fresh blood, the Horse may resume and finish its test.
-424 If the FEI Steward discovers fresh blood in the Horse's Elimination mouth or in the area of the spurs during the check at the end of the test, they inform the Judge at C, who will eliminate the Horse and the Athlete.
-424 If the FEI Steward discovers fresh blood anywhere else on Not permitted to the Horse's body (i.e., other than the Horse's mouth or in the take part in any area of the spurs) during the check at the end of the test, and further the Athlete/Horse combination is not automatically Competitions eliminated, it should be examined by an FEI Veterinarian F who will advise the FEI Chief Steward and the Judge at C on the horse's fitness to continue.
-If the Judge at C decides the Horse is not fit to continue, the Horse will not be permitted to take part in any further Competition(s) or tests at the Event, but the result(s) obtained by the Athlete/ Horse combination in any Competition(s) or tests already completed shall stand 424 and be included in the results / ranking.
-Not normitted to 424 If the Horse is injured during the test and starts bleeding after Not permitted to finishing the test, it should be examined by an FEI take part in any Veterinarian prior to the next Competition to determine if it further is fit to continue in the Event the following day(s).
-The Competitions decision of the FEI Veterinarian is not subject to appeal.
-THE 424 Horse and Athlete combination not being able to fulfil the Elimination requirements of the level.
-424 The performance is against the welfare of the Horse and/or Elimination shows abusive riding.
-424 Horse and Athlete combination not entering the Competition Elimination arena within ninety (90) seconds after the bell.
+Elimination 424 If the FEI Steward discovers fresh blood in the Horse's mouth or in the area of the spurs during the check at the end of the test, they inform the Judge at C, who will eliminate the Horse and the Athlete.
+Elimination 424 If the FEI Steward discovers fresh blood anywhere else on the Horse's body (i.e., other than the Horse's mouth or in the area of the spurs) during the check at the end of the test, and the Athlete/Horse combination is not automatically eliminated, it should be examined by an FEI Veterinarian who will advise the FEI Chief Steward and the Judge at C on the horse's fitness to continue.
+If the Judge at C decides the Horse is not fit to continue, the Horse will not be permitted to take part in any further Competition(s) or tests at the Event, but the result(s) obtained by the Athlete/ Horse combination in any Competition(s) or tests already completed shall stand and be included in the results / ranking.
+Not permitted to take part in any further Competitions 424 If the Horse is injured during the test and starts bleeding after finishing the test, it should be examined by an FEI Veterinarian prior to the next Competition to determine if it is fit to continue in the Event the following day(s).
+The decision of the FEI Veterinarian is not subject to appeal.
+Not permitted to take part in any further Competitions 424 Horse and Athlete combination not being able to fulfil the requirements of the level.
+Elimination 424 The performance is against the welfare of the Horse and/or shows abusive riding.
+Elimination 424 Horse and Athlete combination not entering the Competition arena within ninety (90) seconds after the bell.
 Except where a valid reason thereto has been informed to the Judge at C (valid reason may be losing a shoe, etc).
-427 Prize-Giving: Carelessness or irresponsible behaviour may Yellow Warning result in the giving of a Yellow Warning Card.
-Card 431 and GRs Non-compliance with Protective Headgear Rules (Ref.
+Elimination 427 Prize-Giving: Carelessness or irresponsible behaviour may result in the giving of a Yellow Warning Card.
+Yellow Warning Card 431 and GRs Non-compliance with Protective Headgear Rules (Ref.
 GRs) Yellow Warning Card